 I am a facilitator of rewilding – landscapes, people, and society.
 I offer experiential, educational courses in nature connection, spiritual ecology and skills for social change – combining all three where possible.
 I’m passionate about nature, connection and the transformation of self and society to be more deeply connected and life-affirming.
 I take a holistic approach to life and social change, and find that my passion for the natural world and social change finds expression in many ways.
 I’m involved in rewilding the land as a trustee of the Cambrian Wildwood project, but I consider all of my work to be ‘rewilding’ (click here to read why)…

 I’m particularly interested in practical applications of nature connection and have worked with a diverse range of groups to bring the natural world into multiple spheres of society.
-This has included: architecture and the built environment, direct action and social change, creative arts, well-being and emotional resilience, spirituality, sustainability, and climate change adaptation.
-I’m looking forward to working with refugees and migrants for the first time later this year to support their settlement into their new ecological and cultural landscape through connecting with nature.
+This has included: activism and social change, architecture and the built environment, creative arts, well-being and emotional resilience, spirituality, sustainability, and climate change adaptation.

 I lecture and facilitate on nature connection, spirituality, activism and system change on Masters courses at the Centre for Alternative Technology (CAT), Schumacher College and St Ethelburga’s Centre for Reconciliation & Peace, and work part-time in water and woodland management at CAT.
 My passion for the natural world also finds expression in freelance writing and political activism on various levels, and have spent much of the last few years organising with Reclaim the Power and Plane Stupid, and acting as Environment Editor for Red Pepper magazine.
 You can see some of my occasional forays into political artwork with the un-earthed collective here.